bright/new-www/content/blog/first-ios-ci-in-azure-devops.md

 published: true
 language: en
 ---
+**In this article I will guide you through creation of your first CI pipeline using Azure DevOps Platform.**

 Since I wrote my first test and run it on CI pipeline in one of my past projects I got hooked on the concept of Continuous Integration and Delivery (CI/CD).
 From that moment I tried to dip my fingers into sauce of automation whenever I could.
 Since then I have maintained and created many such CI/CD pipelines.
-Recently I got opportunity to prepare yet another pipeline - this time in Azure DevOps and to my surprise it was really great experience.
-In this article I will guide you through creation of your first CI pipeline using Azure DevOps.
+Recently I got opportunity to prepare yet another one - this time in Azure DevOps and to my surprise it was really great experience.

 I will not go deeper into the details of scripting side to build and test your code.
 Instead you can checkout article series form my colleague Artur who does just that:
 - [Build and Run iOS App Tests Locally with Fastlane](/blog/building-running-ios-app-test-locally-fastlane/)